 - Electronic checks – Most people who use credit repair companies do not use credit cards because of their poor credit scores.
 However, most of them have bank accounts and can make payments via electronic checks.

 Why Echecks Are Important to Your Credit Repair Business

 In spite of the popularity of card payments, over 30% of Americans still choose not to own debit and credit cards.

 When considering a high-risk merchant account for a credit repair business, a merchant account that accepts electronic checks via a payment gateway should be your top priority.

-Even if your customer is willing to make payment by card, it is still a smart move to offer echecks as an alternative means of payment because cards can be declined.
+Even if your customer is willing to make payment by card, it is still a smart move to have an eCheck merchant account for high-risk as an alternative means of payment because cards can be declined.

 With a debit or credit card transaction, all it takes is for a customer to reach out to their card-issuing bank and initiate a dispute.